sanwebinfo/random-words-api/README.md

 - `word.php` Get random Words data in Random Order from MYSQL Database
 - `random.php` Powered by redis cache Store data in redis and Pick random data from redis memory if data not avilable it pick from MYSQL database and stored into redis memory
 - `clean.php` - Clear Redis Cache
 - `/telegram/bot.php` - Telegram Bot for Random Words with Pushbullet Alerts
+- `'fetch.php`' - Get Random Words data from Main Source

 ## Data